Identify the inequality given: \(x \leq -3\). This means we are looking for all values of \(x\) that are less than or equal to \(-3\).

 Graphing Inequalities on a Number Line

 Graphing inequalities involves representing all values that satisfy the inequality on a number line.
-For example, x ≤ -3 means shading all points to the left of -3, including -3 itself, indicating all values less than or equal to -3.
+For example, x ≤ -3 includes all numbers less than or equal to -3, shown by shading to the left of -3 and using a solid dot at -3 to indicate inclusion.

-Inequality symbols like ≤ (less than or equal to) define the range of values included in the solution.
-The 'less than or equal to' symbol means the solution set includes the boundary point and all values less than it.
+Inequality symbols like ≤ mean 'less than or equal to.'
+This indicates that the solution set includes the boundary value and all values less than it.
+Recognizing these symbols helps determine which side of the number line to shade.